Fin & Fino

 $$$$$ | MAP | WEBSITE | INSTAGRAM

-When a restaurant opens in a gentrified mill town and immediately becomes the spot everyone in the neighborhood goes to every week, you know they’ve figured something out.
+When a restaurant opens in a gentrified mill district and immediately becomes the spot everyone in the neighborhood goes to every week, you know they’ve figured something out.
 That’s The Goodyear House.
 Their claim to fame is the “Family Meal” fried chicken, served with biscuits, honey butter, and collards, but the sleeper hit might be the charred broccoli.
 It arrives showered in pickled mustard seeds, fried shallots, and enough chili oil to make it unreasonably delicious.

 Best for: Group dinners where everybody wants something different